-Before we start, let me highlight that there are actually two major risks you need to be aware before you invest in emerging market: companies (be it through stock or bond) present a higher level of risk, due to local regulation and domestic markets realities, second (and too often overlooked by investors) the currency may depreciate, which mean that although the asset value may appreciate, your actual investment return in your reference currently (let’s assume USD) may be negative.
-Having said that, I am a strong believer in Emerging Markets and the represent a significant part of my portfolio.
+Before we start, let me highlight that there are actually two major risks you need to be aware before you invest in emerging market: companies (be it through stocks or bonds) present a higher level of risks, due to local regulation and domestic markets realities, second (and too often overlooked by investors) the currency may depreciate, which mean that although the asset value may appreciate, your actual investment return in your reference currently (let’s assume USD) may be negative.
+Having said that, I am a strong believer in Emerging Markets and they represent a significant part of my portfolio.

-To reduce the transaction costs (see definition below) associated to the investment, a broad emerging markets tracker could be useful.
+To reduce the transaction costs (see definition below) associated with such investment, a broad Emerging Markets tracker could be useful.
 A well known tracker is the Vanguard FTSE Emerging Market (VWO UP) that is a global Emerging Markets Equity benchmark.
-I personally use this tracker in my portfolio.
+I’ve used this tracker in my portfolio.

 Many investors are eyeing to Chinese onshore market, as one of the potentially most attractive Emerging Markets.
-I am a strong believer in Chinese economy over the long run due to the transformation the country is undergoing and the development of a middle class on a large scale.
+I am a strong believer in Chinese economy over the long run due to the country’s transformation and the development of a middle class on a large scale.
 To access this market, one may use the tracker called China AMC CSI 300 (3188 HK).
-I personally use this tracker in my portfolio.
+I use this tracker in my portfolio.

 Investors may also overweight specific countries that they are confortable with or particularly knowledgeable about such as Russia or Vietnam (you can find trackers for most countries).